ALEXANDRA I. TOMA

 Contact Rachel with questions about capacity building (e.g., newsletter, webinars, publications, annual meeting), the Conflict and Atrocities Prevention Working Group, and peacebuilding.
 Email: rlaforgia(at)peaceandsecurity(dot)org.

-Catherine ("Cath") Thompson comes to PSFG with over seven years of experience in program management and collaborative peace and security initiatives.
-Most recently, she was an Associate with the Programs and Practice team at Independent Sector, where she supported a network of over 500 philanthropists and nonprofits through capacity building and programming support.
+Catherine ("Cath") Thompson supports PSFG’s outreach, programming, member stewardship, and operations.
+Previously, she was an Associate with the Programs and Practice team at Independent Sector, where she supported a network of over 500 philanthropies and nonprofits through capacity building and programming support.
 Cath founded and still manages PeaceMeals, a program that uses cooking, nutrition, and self-care to promote discussion and wellness after traumatic or difficult events.
-While a Scoville Fellow at the Truman National Security Project, she managed the Nuclear Nonproliferation Experts Group, helped plan their massive annual conference, and was responsible for managing grants.
+While a Scoville Fellow at the Truman National Security Project, she managed the Nuclear Nonproliferation Experts Group, helped plan their annual conference, and was responsible for managing grants.
 Cath’s field research and work in conflict and trauma have brought her to Morocco (as a Fulbright Scholar), Senegal, Northern Ireland, and Iraq.

 Contact Cath with questions about membership, and the Preventing Violence, Gender and Conflict, and Locally-led Peacebuilding Working Groups.
 Email: cthompson(at)peaceandsecurity(dot)org.